Primary school Teacher

-A Secondary Teacher teaches one or more National Curriculum subjects.
-All teachers will endeavour to encourage and motivate the pupils.
+The job of Secondary Teacher is to teach one or more National Curriculum subjects.
+They work with children in Key Stage 3: Years 7,8 & 9 and with Key Stage 4: Years 10 & 11.
+Where there is a Sixth form they can work with Years 12 & 13.
+The secondary school teacher will endeavour to encourage and motivate the pupils.
 They monitor and record each pupil’s progress and devise resources accordingly.
 They are expected to keep up to date with developments in their subject area and with changes in the National Curriculum, teaching methods and objectives.
 They liaise and network with other professionals, parents and carers informally and formally.

 These assistants are commonly called TAs.
 Their job is to assist the teacher to help raise the educational standard in the classroom for the student and schools benefit.
 They support individual pupils with special needs, assessing their performance and they carry out routine general tasks.

-Education under the age of five is not compulsory; a child does not have to attend Nursery school.
-A Nursery nurse would work with young children ranging from birth to around seven.
+A Nursery nurse or Nursery assistant would work with young children ranging from birth to around seven.
 Their role will include planning activities such as singing, arts and crafts, in order to encourage the children’s learning development.
 They also record the progress of the children.